 For example, there’s the traditional four and six-panel arrangements, which have been popular in the UK for more than two centuries.
 Then there’s the more modern ‘Aston’ panel doors, which sees a trio of evenly-spaced vertical panels stretch across the face of the door.
-If you’d like to break from tradition entirely, on the other hand, then you might consider some of our more forward-thinking designs, which combine all manner of strange and unusual shapes to create doors that are unlike any other – with interlocking semicircles, overlapping squares and offset rectangles all combining to produce results that will get your house guests talking!
+If you’d like to break from tradition entirely then you might consider some of our more forward-thinking designs, which combine all manner of strange and unusual shapes to create doors that are unlike any other.
+Think interlocking semicircles, overlapping squares and offset rectangles all combining to produce results that will get your house guests talking!

-Included here are doors made from oak, pine, ash, maple, walnut, beech and walnut.
+Included here are doors made from oak, pine, and walnut, just to name a few.
 They’re available in a range of different finishes; you’ll find fully finished doors, unfinished ones, and primed ones.
 That way, if you’re looking for a specific effect, you’ll be able to finish or paint the door yourself and achieve it.

 You’ll also want to consider the sort of glass you use in your door – if any.
 Again, you’ll have a wide range of options to consider – for doors bridging different living areas and kitchens, glass can help to create the impression of openness and space.
 For bathrooms and other areas, frosted glass can allow for light to get in while preserving your privacy!

 Many of the doors that you’ll find here come complete with engineered components whose role it is to combat the natural warping effect of a solid piece of wood.
 This way, you’ll be able to install the door without worrying about it changing shape over the years to come, letting in draughts and sticking to the edges of the frame.